th3m4rgi/feedback_ui/README.md

 # feedback_app

-This is the Angular backend server application for the feedback app.
+This is the backend server application for the feedback app.

 ```
 MacBook-Pro feedback_app % node -v